 Actually, the history of the ombudsman goes back a bit further than 1809.
-It was in October, 1713 that Charles XII, budsman was to ensure that civil servants were following the laws of the country and abiding by the rules.
+It was in October, 1713 that Charles XII, King of Sweden, signed an ordinance establishing the position of the "King's Highest Ombudsman."
+At the time, Charles had been away from Sweden for 13 years fighting a war and he felt it was necessary to have someone back home monitoring the country on his behalf.
+The job of King's Highest Ombudsman was to ensure that civil servants were following the laws of the country and abiding by the rules.
 The King's Highest Ombudsman, however, was not very independent of the King.

-King of Sweden, signed an ordinance establishing the position of the "King's Highest Ombudsman."
-At the time, Charles had been away from Sweden for 13 years fighting a war and he felt it was necessary to have someone back home monitoring the country on his behalf.
-The job of King's Highest Omthe office of the ombudsman as an independent institution of Parliament.
+That all changed with a new Swedish Constitution in 1809 that established the office of the ombudsman as an independent institution of Parliament.
 Thus, it is 1809 that is generally recognized as the birth of the Parliamentary Ombudsman and the beginning of the institution and the tradition to which Saskatchewan's Ombudsman belongs.